amrutha00/Text-to-SQL/README.md

 # Dataset keyword and complexity analysis

-Complexity analysis script is available here:
-Keyword analysis script is available here:
-Presence keyword analysis script is available here:
+Complexity analysis script is available here: `python scripts/datastats/complexity_analysis.py` Keyword analysis script is available here:  `python scripts/datastats/keyword_analysis.py` Presence keyword analysis script is available here: `python scripts/datastats/presense_keyword_analysis.py`

+By default these scripts execute for the proposed dataset.
+To execute for spider dataset, please uncomment `extract_target_dir = '/workspace/data/cs598-tpcds/data/dataset-spider/'` in each of the above scripts.

 # Contribute
 We have many improvements we'd like to implement.
 Please help us!
 If you would like to contribute, please contact us.